 Securities and Commodities Fraud Task Force

 The Securities and Commodities Fraud Task Forces investigates and prosecutes crimes relating to the operation of the country’s securities and commodities markets, including all varieties of securities fraud, insider trading, market manipulation schemes, accounting and regulatory reporting frauds, and penny stock “pump and dump” schemes.
-The Task Force works in close coordination with the Securities and Exchange Commission as well as the FBI to uncover these financial frauds.
+The Task Force works in close coordination with the Securities and Exchange Commission, the Commodity Futures Trading Commission, and the FBI to uncover these financial frauds.

-The Complex Frauds Unit oversees the investigation and prosecution of complex fraud cases involving financial institution fraud, mortgage fraud, health care fraud, and tax fraud, as well as cyber crimes.
-The unit was created by Mr. Bharara in 2009 to apply renewed focus and additional resources toward addressing the significant threat that the crimes pose to the national economy and to the financial health of individuals and their local communities.
-The unit works in close coordination with the Civil Division’s Civil Frauds Unit and with the Criminal Division’s Asset Forfeiture Unit, to maximize the recovery of criminal proceeds from complex frauds, and to return the money to victims.
+The Complex Frauds and Cybercrime Unit oversees the investigation and prosecution of complex fraud cases involving financial institution fraud, mortgage fraud, health care fraud, and tax fraud, as well as cybercrimes.
+The unit was created by Mr. Bharara in 2009 to apply renewed focus and additional resources toward addressing the significant threat that complex fraud schemes and cybercrimes pose to the national economy and to the financial health of individuals and their local communities.
+The unit works in close coordination with the Civil Division’s Civil Frauds Unit and with the Criminal Division’s Money Laundering and Asset Forfeiture Unit, to maximize the recovery of criminal proceeds from complex frauds, and to return the money to victims.

-The Public Corruption Unit works, in close partnership with the FBI and New York City Department of Investigation, to maintain and protect the integrity of all levels of government.
+The Public Corruption Unit works, in close partnership with the FBI and other federal, state and city investigative agencies to maintain and protect the integrity of all levels of government.
 The unit oversees the investigation and prosecution of corruption crimes committed by elected and appointed officials, government employees, and individuals and companies doing business with the city, state, and federal government.
 Corruption crimes investigated by the unit include bribery, embezzlement, and frauds committed against local, state, and federal government agencies.

-The Asset Forfeiture Unit handles all criminal and civil forfeiture actions for the Office.
-These cases include the forfeiture of the proceeds of corporate and securities fraud, economic crime, cybercrime, health care fraud, international narcotics trafficking, terrorism, money laundering and public corruption.
-In the past six fiscal years, the unit has forfeited in excess of $2.5 billion in crime proceeds.
+The Money Laundering and Asset Forfeiture Unit handles all criminal and civil forfeiture actions for the Office, with a focus on investigating and prosecuting money laundering offenses.
+The cases handled by this unit include, in addition to money laundering, Bank Secrecy Act and economic sanctions violations, the forfeiture of the proceeds of corporate and securities fraud, economic crime, cybercrime, national security and sanctions violations, health care fraud, international narcotics trafficking, terrorism, and public corruption.
+The unit has been responsible for four of the five largest forfeitures in the country’s history and has forfeited in excess of $13.92 billion in crime proceeds since 2006.
 Assistants in the unit utilize forfeiture laws to locate, seize, and forfeit crime proceeds so they can be restored to the victims of these crimes.
 The unit has also pioneered the use of federal forfeiture laws to recover and return stolen art and cultural heritage property.

-The Narcotics Unit is devoted to prosecuting narcotics and money laundering cases at the local, regional and international levels.
-The unit works closely with a variety of federal law enforcement agencies including the DEA, the FBI, Immigration and Customs Enforcement, and local law enforcement agencies, including the NYPD and the New York State Police, to prosecute narcotics dealers who traffic in cocaine, heroin, marijuana, and other controlled substances.
-The Narcotics Unit leads the way in pioneering the prosecution of cases involving new and synthetic drugs that create new public dangers.
+The Narcotics Unit is devoted to prosecuting narcotics cases at the local, regional and international levels.
+The unit works closely with a variety of federal law enforcement agencies including the DEA, the FBI, Immigration and Customs Enforcement, and local law enforcement agencies, including the NYPD and the New York State Police, to prosecute narcotics dealers who traffic in cocaine, and other controlled substances, as well as those involved in the illegal diversion and distribution prescription painkillers.
 The work of the unit has led to significant seizures of controlled substances, as well as proceeds from the criminal activity.

 All new Assistant U.S. Attorneys are first assigned to the General Crimes Unit, where they are introduced to the various aspects of federal criminal prosecution.
 In the unit, Assistants learn how to investigate, bring to trial, and handle appeals for criminal cases.
 Assistants in the unit also handle the daily intake of cases referred to the Office by virtually every law enforcement agency within the District.
 Assistants are then assigned to the various senior units within the Office where the larger and more complex cases are handled.